GeRDI-Project/GerdiKubed_Operations/README.md

 ### network\_ovn

-OVN/OVS is one of the possible k8s network driver (TODO link k8s network model here).
+OVN/OVS is one of the possible k8s network driver (see [k8s network model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#kubernetes-model).
 All additional network driver should be named alongside the pattern network\_*.

 ### scheduler